-- Schere from Akame ga Kiru! wields Ecstacy, a giant pair of scissors that are capable of cutting through anything tangible.
+- The assassin Schere from Akame ga Kiru! wields Ecstacy, a giant pair of scissors that are capable of cutting through anything tangible.
 It also comes with a cute panda design on the holding pin.

 - Banjo Yoriko from Abnormal Kei Joshi happily threatens others with her pair of scissors she keep on hand at all times.

 - Urabe Mikoto from Mysterious Girlfriend X, wields absurdly sharp safety scissors.

 - Kiri from Dansai Bunri no Crime Edge, wields Crime Edge: an Ancestral Weapon passed down by his serial killer ancestor, Grayland.

 - Kirihime from Dog & Scissors, names her scissors Hasajiro.